 Migrating from Vanilla is easy, but there are some differences, namely in world saves.
-Paper (and CraftBukkit and Spigot) seperate out each dimension of a world (nether, the end, etc) into separate world folders.
+Paper (and CraftBukkit and Spigot) separate out each dimension of a world (nether, the end, etc) into separate world folders.

 Paper will handle this conversion for you automatically.